-- Sections that did not make substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (f) Appropriate situation-specific emergency equipment is available when exposure to potential hazards might occur; - (g) Appropriate ventilation, source capture system, or other equipment approved by the local health officer to prevent the recirculation of air into the room or transfer of airflow into other parts of the school facility and to prevent contaminants from entering the students breathing zone; and - (h) Emergency shut-off valves or switches for gas and electricity connected to stationary machinery are installed during new construction.
-Valves or switches must: - (i) Be located close to the exit door; - (ii) Have unobstructed access; and - (iii) Have signage posted adjacent to the valve that room occupants can easily read and understand from the opposite side of the room during an emergency. - (2) If a school facility has a designated health room, a school official shall ensure that it includes: - (a) The means to visually supervise and provide privacy for room occupants; - (b) Surfaces that staff can easily clean and sanitize; - (c) A handwashing sink in the room; - (d) An adjoining restroom; and - (e) Mechanical exhaust ventilation that prevents air from flowing from the health room to other parts of the school facility.
+- Sections that have no substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (g) Appropriate ventilation, source capture system, or other equipment approved by the local health officer to prevent the recirculation of air into the room or transfer of airflow into other parts of the school facility and to prevent contaminants from entering the students breathing zone; and - (h) Emergency shut-off valves or switches for gas and electricity connected to stationary machinery are installed during new construction.
+Valves or switches must: - (i) Be located close to the exit door; - (ii) Have unobstructed access; and - (iii) Have signage posted adjacent to the valve that room occupants can easily read and understand from the opposite side of the room during an emergency. - (2) If a school facility has a designated health room, a school official shall ensure that it includes: - (a) The means to visually supervise and provide privacy for room occupants: - (b) Surfaces that staff can easily clean and sanitize; - (c) A handwashing sink in the room; - (d) An adjoining restroom; and - (e) Mechanical exhaust ventilation that prevents air from flowing from the health room to other parts of the school facility.